Guide

 3. New construction means new policies

-Not every permit is relevant.
-In NYC, thousands of permits are filed for minor work — signs, scaffolding, temporary structures.
-The four categories that matter most to insurance agents are:
+Not every permit deserves the same attention.
+In NYC, many permits are filed for minor work such as signs, scaffolding, or temporary structures.
+The four categories that are often worth reviewing first are:

 Renovation permits (Alteration Type 1 & Type 2)

-These are the biggest opportunity.
-An Alteration Type 1 (ALT1) means major structural changes to a building — new floors, load-bearing wall removal, change of occupancy.
-ALT2 covers multiple non-structural work items — plumbing, electrical, and mechanical combined.
+These are often the highest-priority records.
+An Alteration Type 1 (ALT1) can involve major structural changes to a building.
+ALT2 can cover multiple non-structural work items such as plumbing, electrical, and mechanical work.

-When you see a renovation permit with an estimated cost over $50,000, the property owner almost certainly needs:
+When you see a renovation permit with an estimated cost over $50,000, it may be worth reviewing questions such as:

 New construction permits (NB — New Building)